-When the SM bit is set (one), the SLEEP instruction forces the MCU into the Power-down mode.
-In this mode, the External Oscillator is stopped while the external interrupts and the Watchdog (if enabled) continue operating.
-Only an External Reset, a Watchdog Reset (if enabled) or an external level interrupt can wake up the MCU.
+When the SM1/SM0 bits are set to 10, the SLEEP instruction makes the MCU enter the Power-down mode.
+In this mode, the external oscillator is stopped while the external interrupts and the Watchdog (if enabled) continue operating.
+Only an external reset, a Watchdog reset (if enabled) or an external level interrupt can wake up the MCU.